alhaji-aki/laravel-mqtt-client/README.md

 composer require alhaji-aki/laravel-mqtt-client
 ```

-publish config and adds listen command to app, change the logic in the listen command
+publish config and adds listen command to app

 ```bash
 php artisan mqtt:install
 ```

+change the logic in the listen command and register it in the Command Kernel

 # available methods: